nparsley/todo/README.md

 <img src='todoadd2.PNG'>
 <img src='todoadd3.PNG'>

-* Items that are completed can be checked off and will become crossed off.
+* Items that are completed can be checked off and will be shown as crossed off.
-* The user can uncheck an item and it will appear as still needing to be done.
+* The user can uncheck an item and it will be shown as incomplete.